 The need for better channel training still appears prevalent, judging by survey results conducted during a recent CAM 101 training.
 Almost 91% of attendees said their company’s level of channel conflict was either moderate (75.5%) or severe (15.1%).
 Only 7% said their companies had no channel conflict within their organizations.

-Bixler details six tips to manage the inevitable issue of channel conflict, instances in which a vendor’s direct sales team competes with its own partners or two partners are competing for the same opportunity.
-While it’s unlikely to eliminate channel conflict, it can be significantly minimized through a balanced, fair process that satisfies all parties, he said.
+Part of the CompTIA’s CAM 101 training includes six tips to manage the inevitable issue of channel conflict, instances in which a vendor’s direct sales team competes with its own partners or two partners are competing for the same opportunity.
+While it’s unlikely to eliminate channel conflict, it can be significantly minimized through a balanced, fair process that satisfies all parties.

 To minimize channel conflict, vendors should: